zaiisao/Documentation/en/faqs/browser_support.md

 Other browser support:

 - The Agora Web SDK v2.5 or later supports Chrome 49 on Windows XP (supports the VP8 codec only, and cannot interop with the Native SDK).
-- The Agora Web SDK v2.7 or later supports Edge on Windows 10, see <a href="https://docs.agora.io/en/faq/browser_support#edge">Edge support</a> for details.
 - The Agora Web SDK theoretically supports 360 Extreme Browser, but we do not guarantee full support.

 Due to the various browser engine implementations, support for some features may vary by browser and platform.
 The following are known issues and limitations.